Stuck in a Dark Place: a Serious Game About Consent

 Talking about consent with teenagers isn’t always easy.
 Teaching them about consent can be even more challenging.
 The right resources can make both of these tasks easier.

-Fortunately, the consent games produced by the nonprofit charity Jennifer Ann’s Group are a great way to engage young people about this important, but sensitive, topic.
+Fortunately, the consent games from the Gaming Against Violence program produced by the nonprofit charity Jennifer Ann’s Group are a great way to engage young people about this important, but sensitive, topic.
 In 2024, as has been the case since 2001, April is Sexual Assault Awareness Month, or SAAM.
-For SAAM 2024 we wanted to share an award-winning video game about consent with you called Crossing Boundaries.
+For #SAAM2024 we wanted to share an award-winning video game about consent with you called Crossing Boundaries.

 Crossing Boundaries